Learning the Value of Value Learning: Introduction

-To demonstrate that axiological refinement cannot be collapsed into purely epistemic refinement, we provide results that go beyond individual decision-making contexts and show that there is strategic, not merely epistemic, value from consulting one's values.
-In particular, we demonstrate that in two-player zero-sum games, value refinement tends to transform interactions into ones that are positive-sum.
-Similarly, in Nash bargaining scenarios, value refinement tends to result in Pareto improvements for all involved parties.
-In these contexts, agents who refine their preferences systematically outperform naïve expected utility maximizers, both individually and collectively.
+Consider two types of uncertainty that agents face.
+One is \textit{epistemic}: uncertainty about states of the world.
+The other is \textit{axiological}: uncertainty about the nature and scope of one's own values.
+Value-of-information theorems establish that, under broad conditions,\footnote{Specifically, when there is act-state independence, information is costless, and agents have countably additive, proper priors \citep{KadaneSchervishSeidenfeld2008,Skyrms1984Pragmatics,GibbardHarper1978}.} rational agents benefit from reducing epistemic uncertainty---costless evidence cannot lower expected utility \citep{Good1967}.
+No analogous result exists for axiological uncertainty.
+We provide one: pausing to refine one's values, under quite general conditions, has strictly positive expected utility.

+Value refinement is not reducible to epistemic refinement.
+In strategic settings where value-of-information guarantees break down \citep{Hirshleifer1971, GibbardHarper1978, Skyrms1984Pragmatics}, value refinement still yields expected gains.
+In two-player zero-sum games, value refinement in expectation transforms interactions into positive-sum ones.
+In Nash bargaining, value refinement in expectation produces Pareto improvements for all parties.
+These results establish that there is strategic, not merely epistemic, value in clarifying one's values.
-Our results are important on several levels.
-First, the most compelling arguments for the normative recommendation to maximize expected utility rest on the presumption that the agent in question has a stable set of values that can be represented by a unique (up to positive affine transformation) utility function.
-Yet actual agents--humans, machines, and institutions--typically fall short of idealized expected utility maximization.
-Agents' preferences or choice behavior may be intransitive, incomplete, context dependent in ways that violate independence axioms, or otherwise inconsistent.

-Further, agents frequently face uncertainty not just about external states of the world, but also about their own options and valuation thereof.
-This latter challenge raises a significant practical and normative question: when agents should treat their current utility function and representation of the situation as authoritative---take direct action to maximize expected utility in light of those utilities---and when they should instead pause to reflect---to refine, revise, or better represent their options and values.
+The results carry consequences for rational choice theory.
+Standard arguments for expected utility maximization---representation theorems \citep{VonNeumannMorgenstern1944, Savage1954, Jeffrey1965}, Dutch book arguments \citep{Ramsey1931, DeFinetti1937, Kemeny1955}, accuracy arguments \citep{Joyce1998, Pettigrew2016, Schoenfield2017}, and consequentialist arguments \citep{Hammond1988, McClennen1990}---presume that the agent has a stable set of values representable by a unique (up to positive affine transformation) utility function.
+Yet agents frequently face uncertainty not just about external states, but about their own options and valuations.
+This raises a question that existing frameworks leave unanswered: when should an agent treat their current utility function as authoritative and act, and when should they instead pause to refine their values?

-Second, although there is an intuitive sense in which ethical reflection is relevant to decision and game theory, this connection is often implicit.
-Our results make this connection explicit in a way that can be represented within the mathematical formalism of decision theory.
-This reveals an expanded scope for decision theory and also opens the door for more rigorous exploration of the interaction between epistemic and axiological uncertainty.